 Whether teaching full day or half day, in a high socioeconomic community or a high-needs school (with a confident fulltime assistant, special needs support and helpful volunteers-or independently carrying the full teaching load), every year my colleagues and I raise our expectations, refine our instruction, and see even more powerful writing gains.
-There is no ceiling on success using writing-to-read strategies; however, our teachers and policy makers need to realize we compromise the individual conferencing and coaching time necessary to build the foundation for rigorous Common Core State Standards when kindergarten classrooms are larger than 18-20 students.
-Those one-on-one critical teaching moments which we long to give to each child are greatly diminished.
-Yet, we all continue to do what we can for children.
+There is no ceiling on success using these high-impact writing strategies; however, our administrators and policy makers need to realize we compromise the individual conferencing and coaching time necessary to build the foundation for rigorous Common Core Writing Standards when kindergartens are larger than 20-22 students.
+Those one-on-one critical teaching moments which we long to give to each young writer are greatly diminished.
+Yet, we all continue to do what we can for our children.
 N.E.